 - Consent: If the complainant consented to the sexual touching, you cannot be convicted of sexual assault causing bodily harm.
 It is important to remember that the complainant must have consented to all sexual touching at the time that the touching took place.
 Consent must be express – it cannot be implied.
 Consent cannot be granted if it is obtained by force, threats, fear, fraud, or the exercise of authority.
 It is important to note as well that you cannot consent to the infliction of intentional bodily harm.

 - No Bodily Harm: If you can challenge the element of the offence that requires you to have caused bodily harm, then it will be difficult for the Crown to convict you of this offence.
-Bear in mind, however, that you can still be charged of the lesser offence of common assault.
+Bear in mind, however, that you can still be charged with the lesser offence of common assault.

 - Honest but Mistaken Belief in Consent: If the complainant did not consent to the sexual touching, but you honestly subjectively believed that the complainant was consenting to the sexual contact, you cannot be convicted of sexual assault causing bodily harm.
 This defence is a form of “mistake of fact.”
-There must be evidence of ambiguity or equivocality which shows that the mistaken belief was not based on wilful blindness or recklessness as to the absence of consent.
+There must be evidence of ambiguity or equivocality which shows that the mistaken belief was not based on willful blindness or recklessness as to the absence of consent.

 - Violation of Constitutional Rights: The Canadian Charter of Rights and Freedoms (the “Charter”) sets out your rights before and after your arrest.
 If the police fail to abide by these rights, it could aid in your defence.